johnshearing/SmartWallet/README.md

-Don't completely trust your Ledger Nano S?
+Don't completely trust the firmware on your Ledger Nano S?
 Then also require a second signature using a different brand of hardware/software wallet for all spending transactions.